ImanOu123/15-112termProject/README.md

 Instructions to Run Project:

 Note: Be very mindful of your clicks, press them firmly and slowly.
-The program handles various
+The program handles various errors but it is not perfect.

 1. Go to any webpage on Google Chrome (a sample webpage: https://en.wikipedia.org/wiki/Cat)
 2. Run the program; it will tell you to press space bar